Enjoy a culinary tour of Corfu

 The olive oil

 Olive cultivation took root under the Venetians and there are now an estimated 4 million olive trees on Corfu.
-It is said that the island supplied olive oil to the Vatican.
-You can visit a traditional or modern olive press, and there is an olive museum, but there are also plenty of opportunities to buy olives and olive oil in town.
+It is said that the island once supplied olive oil to the Vatican.
+You can visit a traditional or modern olive press and the Olive Museum in Kynopiastes village, but there are also plenty of opportunities to buy olives and olive oil in town as well as olive oil products you wouldn’t expect, such as soap at the Patounis Soap Factory.
+It’s the only 19th-century soap producer in Corfu still operating.
+If you’re interested in an olive tour, there are providers that offer the experience.

 A local market

-If you want to see what Corfiots take home in their weekly shop, head to the Central Market on the coast road near the New Fortress.
+If you want to see what Corfiots take home in their weekly shop, head to the Central Market near the New Fortress.
 You’ll find fresh fruit & vegetables and seafood (from sardines to grouper and cuttlefish) as well as honey, kumquat sweets and other local delicacies.
 You’ll also be entertained by the banter of local traders.

 The butter & milk-based sweets

-Corfiot butter has a very delicate, creamy taste, which can be attributed to the higher altitude grazing pastures for the island’s cows.
-And if you want a cheeky something with your coffee, order a galaktoboureko (filo pastry a custard filling, soaked in syrup).
-Find yourself a shop specialising in Corfiot dairy products.
-Heaven!
+Corfiot butter has a very delicate, creamy taste that can be attributed to the higher altitude grazing pastures for the island’s cows.
+And if you want a cheeky something with your coffee, order a galaktoboureko (filo pastry with custard filling, generously drizzled with syrup).
+Find yourself a shop specialising in Corfiot dairy products, such as the Dairy Shop (galaktopolio) of Alexis Periklis, operating since 1935 and selling butter, yogurt and sweet delights which you can either buy or enjoy at a table.
+It’s a local favourite.
+They say that Alexis gained fame in London because ship-owner Onassis Aristotle ordered 3kg of butter to be flown over every week along with Corfiot strawberries for his wife, Jacquie.

 GET PLANNING

-- Organised tours usually start from central points of the Old Town (Old or New Fort, Pentophanaro etc) and some offer a hotel pick-up and drop-off service.
+- Organised tours usually start from central points of Corfu Old Town (Old or New Fort, Pentophanaro etc) and some offer a hotel pick-up and drop-off service.

 - Make sure you are wearing a pair of comfortable shoes and season-appropriate clothes.